ankitects/anki-manual/src/deck-options.md

 When studying a deck that has subdecks inside it, the review limit behaves similarly to the new card limit.

-Anki includes any learning cards that has [crossed the day boundary](https://docs.ankiweb.net/preferences.html#scheduler) (interday learning cards) in the review count, so those learning cards will be subject to the review limit.
+Anki includes any learning cards that have [crossed the day boundary](https://docs.ankiweb.net/preferences.html#scheduler) (interday learning cards) in the review count, so those learning cards will be subject to the review limit.

 #### Per-Deck Daily Limits